-ID Number Name of Feature Description Cell SMS addresses U.S. Telephone Numbers Restrict access to the Group and Broadcast Messaging by specifying the PINs that can send messages, and the times when messages will be accepted.
+ID Number Name of Feature Description 1 Caller ID The contractor shall provide Caller ID.
+When receiving a numeric page or a voice-message notification, the recipient shall be presented with the caller identification on the pager.
+2 Group and Broadcast Messaging Group and Broadcast Messaging shall allow the sending of a single message to 500 (or greater) recipients quickly and easily.
+Set up and managed through a web interface, the distribution list can contain any combination of: 1.
+One-Way and Two-Way PINs 2.
+Email addresses 3.
+Cell SMS addresses 4.
+U.S. Telephone Numbers Restrict access to the Group and Broadcast Messaging by specifying the PINs that can send messages, and the times when messages will be accepted.
 3 Information Services The contractor shall provide Information Services.
-This feature shall allow subscription and receipt of periodic updates from major information services including: 4 Interoperability with Short Messaging Service (SMS) The contractor shall provide Interoperability with SMS.
+This feature shall allow subscription and receipt of periodic updates from major information services including: • Weather • News Summaries Finance Technology 4 Interoperability with Short Messaging Service (SMS) The contractor shall provide Interoperability with SMS.
 Send, receive, and reply to messages to and from SMS-enabled cell phones shall be supported.
-5 Operator Dispatch Operator Dispatch lets callers send complete text messages to subscriber alphanumeric paging device, even if they don't have PC, Internet or email access.
+5 Operator Dispatch Operator Dispatch shall let- callers send complete text messages to subscriber alphanumeric paging device, even if they don't have PC, Internet or email access.
 Callers dictate their message to an operator who immediately transmits the message to paging unit.
 6 Read Acknowledgement Read Acknowledgement shall allow the sender to know whether a message was actually read or not.
 (This is in addition to message delivery acknowledgement.)
-7 Toll-free Personal Access Number Toll-free access permits others to send messages without charge to paging subscribers via the PSTN.
-8 Voice Mail Voice mail features shall include - but not limited to: Personal voice mail greeting - in the words of the subscriber.
-Security features including an access code required to retrieve messages.
+7 Toll-free Personal Access Number Toll-free access shall permit others to send messages without charge to paging subscribers via the PSTN.
+8 Voice Mail Voice mail features shall include - but not limited to: 1.
+Personal voice mail greeting - in the words of the subscriber.

+ID Number Name of Feature Description Security features including an access code required to retrieve messages.
 Recorded messages can be up to three (3) minutes in length.
 New and not-yet-retrieved messages are stored for a minimum of 72 hours.
 Stores up to 20 saved messages for up to 14 days.
 Toll-free access to voice mail system for subscribers.
 A notification is sent to pager unit as soon as a message is left in subscriber's mailbox.

 The principal user interface shall be the pager - a small radio receiver designed to be carried by the subscriber and activated by the reception of a radio signal containing its specific code.
-There are several ways a pager can receive a message including: tone only - the pager alerts only; numeric - the pager alerts the subscriber of an incoming message and a phone number appears on the pager (requires a touch tone phone); alphanumeric - text and numbers appear on the pager either in real time or retrieved from memory like an answering message; and voice - the message is heard audibly from the pager.
+There are several ways a pager can receive a message including: tone only - the pager alerts only; numeric - the pager alerts the subscriber of an incoming message and a phone number appears on the pager (requires a touch tone phone); alphanumeric - text and numbers appear on the pager either in real-time or retrieved from memory like an answering message; and voice - the message is heard audibly from the pager.
 The subscriber can often select the method of alerting, whether it is via visual stimuli (a message indicator or LED flashes), audible stimuli, or a more discrete stimuli such as vibrate mode.

-The Performance Levels and Acceptable Quality Level (AQL) of Key Performance Indicators (KPIs) for Paging are defined in Section C.2.14.5.4.1
+The performance levels and Acceptable Quality Level (AQL) of Key Performance Indicators (KPIs) for Paging are in Section C.2.14.5.4.1.